Jamake Highwater

-Jamake Mamake Highwater (born Jackie Marks; 13 February 1931 – June 3, 2001), also known as "J Marks", was an American writer and journalist of Eastern European Jewish ancestry who mispresented himself as Cherokee.
+Jamake Mamake Highwater (born Jackie Marks; February 13, 1931 – June 3, 2001), also known as "J Marks", was an American writer and journalist of Eastern European Jewish ancestry who mispresented himself as Cherokee.

-In the late 1960s, Marks assumed a false Native identity, claiming to be Cherokee, and used the name "Jamake Highwater" for his writings.
-As Highwater, he wrote and published more than 30 fiction and non-fiction books of music, art, poetry and history.
+In the late 1960s, Marks assumed a false Native identity, claiming to be Cherokee, used the name "Jamake Highwater" for his writings.
+As Highwater, he wrote and published more than 30 fiction and non-fiction books on music, art, poetry, and history.
 His children's novel Anpao: An American Indian Odyssey (1973) received a Newbery Honor.
 His book The Primal Mind: Vision and Reality in Indian America (1981) was the basis of a PBS film documentary about Native American culture.

 Marks was exposed as an impostor in 1984 by Assiniboine activist Hank Adams and reporter Jack Anderson in separate publications.
 Despite this, Marks continued to be widely perceived by the general public as Native American.

-Early life, education and career
+Early life, education, and career

-Jackie Marks was born on 13 February 1931 in Los Angeles to parents Martha (Turetz) Marks, then 27, and Alexander Marks, then 49; they were born in Philadelphia and New York City respectively.
+Jackie Marks was born on February 13, 1931, in Los Angeles to parents Martha (Turetz) Marks, then 27, and Alexander Marks, then 49; they were born in Philadelphia and New York City respectively.
 His parents each had immigrant grandparents of Eastern European Jewish ancestry.
-His father's Jewish identification was affirmed by his family requesting a Star of David for his military gravestone.
+His family requested the Jewish Star of David for his father's military gravestone.
 Alexander Marks was a veteran of World War I.

 While living in San Francisco, Marks started a small dance company, the San Francisco Contemporary Dancers.
 He was the principal director and choreographer from 1954 to 1967.
 Marks moved to New York City around 1969 and started publishing professionally as J. Marks.
 In New York, he started using the name Jamake Highwater and claiming to be Cherokee.
 At various times he said his father was Eastern Cherokee and his mother, whom he called Marcia Highwater, was Blackfoot/French.